Frontier has earned full accreditation as quality institution with the AdvancED Accreditation Commission.

 400 W. Northern Lights Blvd

 Anchorage, AK 99503

 Read how our business processes can save you time and energy at Frontier Charter School.

-Enroll today Click on the picture below to get started.
+Enroll Today Click on the picture above to get started.

 Our homeschool support is distinguished from other similar schools in Alaska through the offering of Learning Profiles for students.
 The results give parents insight into elements of curriculum presentation for the benefit of a child's academic success.

 Our parents have the freedom to choose curriculum and students benefit from a tailor-made course of study.